Long Layover? How To Sleep At An Airport Like A Pro

 2) Pack a toiletry bag full of basic toiletries:

-Some basic items you can carry in your toiletry bag are a toothbrush, travel-sized toothpaste, contact solution, sanitary products, lotion, deodorant, gel, hairbrush and hair scrunchy.
+Some basic items in your toiletry bag are a toothbrush, travel-sized toothpaste, contact solution, sanitary products, lotion, deodorant, gel, hairbrush and hair scrunchy.

 Don’t forget that each liquid container cannot contain more than 3.4 fluid ounces or 100 ml.